 Scottish indie/electronic/leftfield pop musician Eyes Of Others (aka John Bryden) has revealed his new single “Big Companies, Large Tentacles“, alongside an accompanying music video.

-The track is lifted from his forthcoming self-titled debut album, which will be out on May 29 via Heavenly Recordings.
+The track features on his forthcoming self-titled debut album, which will be out on May 19 via Heavenly Recordings.
 Pre-order your copy here.

 Talking about the track, John said:

 “A while ago I visited Sigmund Freud’s old house, I stared at his couch in his study for a good five minutes and I thought of all the twisted souls who would take up there as he went about his psychoanalysis and excavations of the mind.“

 Big Companies, Large Tentacles, is an ode to a turbulent session on Freud’s couch.
 Where words are not enough, overwhelmed by emotions and dust particles permeating the psyche, it is something to be purged and tossed into an acid bath with a sort of gay abandon.

 Once again shot somewhere in Norway by Rob Jarvis, John said about the video: “It was the coldest of the three but also the hottest, seesawing between -18°C and 90 °C and at the mercy of the director, I was driven from church to sauna and back again on some sort of physical and spiritual quest for something or other.”

 - New Hair New Me